 Now here’s something very interesting about the Avios multi-carrier award.

-With most loyalty programs (Aeroplan is one example), you get charged based on the highest class of service among all the flights in your itinerary.
-So if you had seven segments in economy class and one in First Class, you’d get charged the First Class pricing for the whole thing.
+With most loyalty programs, you get charged based on the highest class of service among all the flights in your itinerary.
+So, if you had seven segments in economy class and one in First Class, you’d get charged the First Class pricing for the whole thing.